Toyo Eiwa Jogakuin

 1959 Built the off-campus facilities in Karuizawa, Nagano.

-1970 Rebuilt the off-campus facilities by Lake Nojiri, Nagano.
+1970 Built the off-campus facilities by Lake Nojiri, Nagano.

 1973 The Junior College opened Kaede Kindergarten.